Denton Parish Council

 Details of former members of the Council and other aspects of its history can be found in the History Section.

 The Council employs a part-time Clerk to provide administrative support.

 The Council is a member of the Norfolk Association of Local Councils.

-Parish council meetings are held once a month in Denton Village Hall on the second Tuesday of each month (normally apart from August and December).
-Last year a meeting was held in August but not in September.
+Parish council meetings used to beld once a month in Denton Village Hall on the second Tuesday of each month (apart from August and December)

 Members of the public are always welcome to attend.
-There is an item on the agenda – Questions from members of the public – which gives residents the opportunity to bring any relevant issues to the attention of councillors.
+There are items on the agenda which gives residents the opportunity to bring any relevant issues to the attention of councillors.

 The Council holds an Annual Meeting, normally in May, when the Chairman and Vice-Chairman are elected etc.

 The 2021 Annual Meeting will be held on Tuesday 4th May.

 The conduct of all council meetings is controlled by a set of